 1. Learn about the birth process.

-2. Choose the place you want to give birth.
+2. Choose where you want to give birth.

 3. Create a birth plan.